cee-studio/orca/docs/INTERNALS.md

 GitHub API reference found [here](https://docs.github.com/en/rest/reference).

-For the purposes of this guide, we will be implementing [this](https://docs.github.com/en/rest/reference/repos#get-all-repository-topics) endpoint, which will allow the programmer to display the topics that are assigned to a repository.
+For the purposes of this guide, we will be implementing [this](https://docs.github.com/en/rest/reference/repos#get-all-repository-topics) endpoint, which will allow the programmer to retrieve the topics that are assigned to a repository.

 # First steps
 Now that we have the endpoint we want to implement, we can begin writing code.
 For